MWatty/hike_ireland/README.md

 #### Cards

-* All cards on the landing page function as required when the user is not logged in.
-The information is available and the card reveal provides the hike details when the user clicks on the card.
+* All cards on the landing page function as required, when the user is not logged in.
-* Once the user is logged in there is additional functionality whereby the user can edit and delete hikes.
+* Once the user is logged in there is additional functionality whereby the user can edit and delete hikes they have created.
 * Edit button, when clicked this takes the user to the edit hike page wherby they can edit the hikes they have added.
 * Delete button, when clicked a modal pops up for confirmation that a post is to be deleted, this is working correctly.
 * When editing, deleting a hike the user is greeted by a flash message and this is operating as expected.